kohutovic/febus-rules/06-organisational.md

 1. Medical/paramedic staff will assess possible injury/illness of the
    participants during/after bouts and advise on immediate management.

-2. The head of the organising team is responsible for the overall smooth running of the tournament.
-The organising team is available for questions, complaints, compliments, and suggestions, before during and after the event.
+2. The head of the Organising Team is responsible for the overall smooth running of the tournament.
+The Organising Team is available for questions, complaints, compliments, and suggestions, before during and after the event.

-3. The head of the refereeing committee oversees the allocation and performance of the referees and assistants.
-The refereeing committee can be approached directly by the participants or their representatives, if questions regarding the performance of any of the referees are raised.
+3. The head of the Refereeing Team oversees the allocation and performance of the Referees and Assistants.
+The Refereeing committee can be approached directly by the participants or their representatives, if questions regarding the performance of any of the Referees are raised.

-4. The head of equipment inspection performs pre-tournament checks of safety equipment and weapons, stamps passed weapons and keeps a list of participants whose safety equipment has been deemed satisfactory.
+4. The head of Equipment Inspection performs pre-tournament checks of safety equipment and weapons, stamps passed items and keeps a list of participants whose safety equipment has been deemed satisfactory.

+5. The Technical Team manages the technical infrastructure, including the competition management software, ensuring that the events are recorded, stored, displayed correctly.